The AI Layoff Trap: Policy Instruments

 \subsection{Capital Income Taxation}

 If unconditional transfers do not alter the automation incentive, a natural alternative is to tax the \emph{proceeds} of automation directly.
-Consider a proportional tax~$t \in (0,1)$ on capital income (profits), with revenue redistributed to workers.
-Firm~$i$ now maximizes $(1-t)\pi_i$, but because $(1-t)$ is a positive scalar it cancels from the first-order condition: the equilibrium automation rate, the threshold~$\nn^{*}$, and the over-automation wedge are all unchanged.

-The revenue side fares no better.
-Lump-sum redistribution raises autonomous demand~$A$, but $A$ enters per-firm profit only through the constant $\Piz = A/\nn + (\lambda - 1)\ww\LL$, which does not appear in the first-order condition.
+Consider a proportional tax~$t \in (0,1)$ on capital income (profits), with revenue rebated economy-wide (e.g., as general transfers, public goods, or debt service) so that its contribution to this sector's demand does not depend on the firms' automation choices and is absorbed into the autonomous component~$A$.\footnote{The polar closed-loop case, in which revenue flows immediately to workers who spend a $\lambda$-fraction in the same sector, is isomorphic to mandated worker equity at profit-sharing rate $\ee = t$ and is analyzed in \Cref{sec:equity}: it narrows the wedge but cannot close it whenever $\lambda < 1$.} Firm~$i$ now maximizes $(1-t)\pi_i$, but because $(1-t)$ is a positive scalar it cancels from the first-order condition: the equilibrium automation rate, the threshold~$\nn^{*}$, and the over-automation wedge are all unchanged.
+On the revenue side, $A$ enters per-firm profit only through the constant $\Piz = A/\nn + (\lambda - 1)\ww\LL$, which does not appear in the first-order condition.
 If revenue instead funds displacement insurance that raises~$\eta$, the externality shrinks through~$\ell$, but the operative channel is~$\eta$, not the profit tax itself.

 The distinction matters because capital income taxes are often conflated with robot taxes in the policy debate.
 The robot taxes studied in the literature \citep[e.g.,][]{guerreiro2022should} are per-unit levies on adoption, which operate on the per-task margin; a proportional capital income tax is a fundamentally different instrument that scales the entire profit function by $(1-t)$ and cancels from the optimality condition.
 The failure is structurally identical to that of UBI (\Cref{sec:ubi}): both instruments shift profit levels rather than operating on the margin where the externality resides.
+It follows that a profit tax paired with an unconditional transfer, two level instruments, cannot correct the externality either; the corrective leg must be the automation tax, with which such a transfer instead becomes a complement (\Cref{sec:tax}).